comperical/AdventFlow/README.md

 These are solutions to the [2018 Advent of Code](https://adventofcode.com/2018), created by Eric Wastl.
 Thanks to Eric for an enjoyable suite of problems ranging from easy to hard.

-I used these problems as a demonstration tool to showcase my "FlowState" programming technique.
+I used these problems as a way to demonstrate my "FlowState" programming technique.
 This technique requires the programmer to decompose a computation in terms of a series of
 	named steps, which are methods on a special type of object.
 The programmer also specifies the control flow relationships between the steps,